amirhosseinhjz/diagon_alley/readme.md

 2. Use `OpenApi\Attributes as OA` in your controllers.
 3. Use it as attribute on your controllers.
 4. Read https://symfony.com/bundles/NelmioApiDocBundle/current/index.html for more details.

-4) for setting up testDatabase run:
+Set Database environment:
-`$bin/console doctrine:database:create --if-not-exists`
+1. To configure the database for testing run, `bin/console test:prepare-test-database`.
-for building schema:
+It will remove and remake the whole test-database.
-`bin/console --env=test doctrine:schema:create`
+2. Extends created base class for testing,The base class is --> `BaseJsonApiTestCase`

-6) use lchrusciel/api-test-case package for functional (controllers) testing, to do test extend JsonApiTestCase class
+JWT ssl keys:

-7) Generate the SSL keys:
+1. Generate the SSL keys:
 `php bin/console lexik:jwt:generate-keypair --overwrite`
  use --overwrite option to overwrite keys because they already exist